Rock of ages. Nature’s cathedral. Carved by the fingers of nature. These phrases describe Virginia’s Natural Bridge.

 One of the themes on this roadtrip is to find activities that we can do with Ty and Buster, not just find places that we can take them.
 We stopped at The Natural Bridge in Virginia, which is located just northeast of Roanoke a few miles off of either the Blue Ridge Parkway.

 The Natural Bridge formed when a cavern collapsed, leaving the 20-story arch that stands today.
 That “span” is solid rock and is estimated to weigh 36,000 tons.
 At one time, Thomas Jefferson owned the Bridge and surrounding acreage, having purchased it from King George III of England in 1774.

-Well-behaved, leashed dogs are allowed on the Cedar Creek Trail.
-The trail hosts the Bridge, a restoration-in-progress of a Monacan Indian village, and Lace Waterfalls.
-The 2.5 mile trail walk was a great way to exercise the boys and see one of Nature’s wonders.
+The Natural Bridge is open year-round, and well-behaved, leashed dogs can join you on the Cedar Creek Trail.
+The trail passes the Bridge, a restoration-in-progress of a Monacan Indian village, and Lace Waterfalls.
+The 2.5 mile walk was a great way to exercise the boys and enjoy one of Nature’s wonders.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.